praveenscience/GfG-Notes-App-Draft/Readme.md

 - Allows user to write in Markdown & view in HTML.
 (FE ❎)
 - Show the notes only when the users are logged in.
 (API ✅ / FE ❎)
 - Persist data on API after restart.
 (API ✅)
 - Persist login on refresh.
-(FE ❎)
+(FE ✅)
+- Loading animation while checking for logged in user.
+(FE ✅)
 - Implement router in Front End.
 (FE ❎)
 - Create separate routes for Login and Logout.
 (FE ❎)